AsakuraMizu/coaf/README.md

 [Windows](https://github.com/water-lift/codt/releases/download/v0.1.0/codt-win.exe)

-**NOTICE: x64 only**

-We suggest you run the program in your terminal.
+**For Linux users**, we suggest you run the program in your terminal.

+**For Windows users**, double-click the `exe` file will automatically open a terminal just like other terminal-based programs.
+You can stop the server by just closing the terminal window.

+~~**For Macos users**, we don't really know what will happen because water\_lift has no money to buy a MacBook~~

 ### Run from source code